mukul-rathi/old-personal-website/posts/docker-postgres-flask/index.md

 ### What is Docker?

 Consider trying to isolate different applications.
-One approach you might consider is to run each application in a separate **virtual machine** so each application has its own resources and is unaware of the other - we say they are **sandboxed**.
+One approach you might consider is to run each application in a separate **virtual machine** so each application has its own resources and is isolated from the others - we say they are **sandboxed**.
 The issue with this is that each VM requires a sizeable chunk of resources (multiple GBs of RAM, multiple CPU cores etc).
-An entire VM seems very wasteful, especially if the application itself doesn't need that many resources.
+An entire VM seems very wasteful, especially if the application itself doesn't require many resources.

-Rather than running separate OSs, Docker isolates each app at the application layer - each app is in its own **container** and they are managed by a Docker *daemon* on the same host OS.
+Rather than running separate OSs, Docker isolates each app at the *application layer* - each app is in its own **container** and they are managed by a Docker *daemon* running on the same host OS.

 ![Docker vs VMs](./docker-vs-vms.png)

 This offers nearly as good isolation and *crucially* is **lightweight**.
 This lends itself to the **microservices** approach - rather than coding up the entire application on one monolithic machine, break down the code by task/service - and give each service its own container.

 In our case, we have two services - the **database** and the **REST endpoint**.
+The tutorial repo also contains a third container to run tests in.

 Each container is self-contained - so we don't have any hidden dependencies and can run our services on any machine with Docker.